DX4GREY/Chiper-X/README.md

 * **Vigenère**
 * **RC4**
 * **ViChaos** (custom layered algorithm with pseudo-chaotic transformation)
-* Or a **custom pattern** like `AXVRV` combining multiple algorithms in sequence — ideal for testing layered encryption approaches.
+* Or a **custom pattern** like `AXVRC` combining multiple algorithms in sequence — ideal for testing layered encryption approaches.

 ---